 You can hire The Meridian Centre, we have a lot to offer!
 Fully licensed bar, very affordable room hire rates.
 Large rooms, quality catering, central location.
 Nearby car parking, bus stop and taxi rank.
 Whatever your occasion, wedding reception, play, concert, birthday party, funeral tea etc. you can be assured of the best quality, service and value.

-If you would like to book the Meridian Centre for an event or celebration please contact the Town Council office on 01964 614984 or email: firstname.lastname@example.org.
+If you would like to book the Meridian Centre for an event or celebration following completion of the refurbishments please contact the Town Council office on 01964 614984 or email: firstname.lastname@example.org.

 Lottery bid success!!
 November 2013